Lost Boy Larry: Search and rescue

-Three separate groups in New Mexico—the New Mexico State Police (headed by chief Martin E. Vigil), the New Mexico Wing Civil Air Patrol (a branch of the United States Air Force), and the Albuquerque Citizens Radio Association (ARCA)—began search and rescue operations in New Mexico by the middle of Wednesday morning.
-Clark Speakman of ARCA suggested that Larry was probably somewhere in the southern region of New Mexico, after several locals in radio contact with Larry had given their testimony of their conversations.
-The Civil Air Patrol flew several planes over southern New Mexico and southeastern Arizona, equipped with radio direction finders, while the State Police and ARCA prepared to travel by foot in the foothills of Sandia Mountains, southeast of Albuquerque.
+Three separate groups in New Mexico—the New Mexico State Police (headed by Chief Martin E. Vigil), the New Mexico Wing Civil Air Patrol (a branch of the United States Air Force), and the Albuquerque Citizens Radio Association (ARCA)—began search and rescue operations in New Mexico by the middle of Wednesday morning.
+Clark Speakman of ARCA suggested that Larry was probably somewhere in the southern region of New Mexico after several locals in radio contact with Larry had given their testimony of their conversations.
+The Civil Air Patrol flew several planes over southern New Mexico and southeastern Arizona, equipped with radio direction finders, while the State Police and ARCA prepared to travel by foot in the foothills of the Sandia Mountains, southeast of Albuquerque.
 The State Police kept contact with Larry in the meantime.
 In Colorado, the next state over, the Denver chapter of Radio Emergency Associated Communication Teams (REACT) set up listening stations across Colorado to assist in the search for Larry.
 United Press International (UPI) picked up the story that day; speaking to a reporter, the State Police offered the possibility of the plea being a hoax, while Ross reported that Larry "apparently wasn't familiar with the area or with any of the towns he had been through ... crying almost incoherently."

 Radio operators from communities within broader Albuquerque, including Moriarty and Cedar Crest, reported to the search teams that Larry's signal could have come from south of a cement factory in Tijeras Canyon.
-The ground and air searchers assembled there, assisted by Joe McKinney, a truck driver who heard about the rescue operation over KOB radio.
+The ground and air searchers assembled there, assisted by Joe McKinney, the University Planner at the University of New Mexico who heard about the rescue operation over KOB radio.
 McKinney understood that helicopters would be necessary to navigate the Sandia–Manzano Mountains.
 However, the State Police were unable to furnish helicopters themselves due to the lack of a central coordinator role in the search operations division.
 McKinney, who had contact with the Navajo Nation Council chapter in Window Rock, Arizona, asked chairman Raymond Nakai for assistance, as McKinney remembered that the chapter owned two helicopters.
 With New Mexico governor Bruce King's encouragement by phone, Nakai obliged.
 King meanwhile contacted the New Mexico Army National Guard, who ordered two Iroquois helicopters and a U-21 aircraft, the latter flown by Captain Rick Tweed, a guard pilot.
 Tweed maintained contact with Larry from his cockpit's radio.